Machine learning and Topological data analysis identify unique features of human papillae in 3D scans: Methods

 We use geometric measurements for baseline feature identification, which comprises of two quantitative shape characteristics of the papillae: height and radius.
 From the data presented in Table 1 in \cite{andablo20203d}, based on Tukey's test for statistical significance of the means and standard deviation, the diameter (and the radius, respectively) and height are different between fungiform and filiform.
 Therefore, they can serve as features for distinguishing between the three classes.

-We note that defining the height and radius automatically is a challenging task due to the irregular nature of these structures and to our knowledge no methods exist in the literature to date to identify these structures accurately.
+We note that defining the height and radius automatically is a challenging task due to the irregular nature of these structures and to our knowledge no unambiguous definitions exist in the literature to date to identify these features accurately.
 Human participants do this manually by observing the continuity of the papillae from the base to the tip.

-We use a heuristic to identify heights.
-The point $M$, identified as the local maximum for the segment, as the centre of the structure.
+We compute height and radius as follows.
+The point $m$, identified as the local maximum for the segment, as the centre of the structure.
 Then we define the radius $r$ as the radius value of the sphere, centered at $M$, which contains $90\%$ of the points in the segment.
-We compute this iteratively, by first setting the value of the radius $i$ as a small value, and count the number of points in the neighbourhood of radius $i$ (we use KDTree with FLANN \cite{muja2009flann} for nearest neighbor search).
+We compute this iteratively, by first guessing the value of the radius $i$ as a small value ($100\mu$m), and count the number of points in the neighbourhood of radius $i$ (we use KDTree with FLANN \cite{muja2009flann} for nearest neighbor search).
 We then increase $i$ by $10$, until the number of points contained in the neighbourhood exceeds $90\%$ of all points.
 The value of $i$ at the stopping condition is our candidate for radius value, $r$.
 The computation of the height, $h$, is dependent on the value of $r$.
 It works as follows: we first cut a region around the centre of radius $r$, we then fit a plane using the RANSAC algorithm \cite{fischler1981random} and find the maximum distance from the plane to the local maximum point $M$.
 This value is our height value, $h$.
 All the computations have been performed using the Python libraries \texttt{open3d} and \texttt{numpy}.
 The algorithm is mimicking the manual procedure which a tongue expert would use to compute these values.
+An illustration of the procedure can be found in Figure S8.